પ્રેમ શું કર્યો એણે

 My Mother - Neelima Chakraborty

-THE FOLLOWING POEM BY NEELIMA CHAKRABORTY FROM FARIDABAD WON THE FIRST PRIZE IN WINGWORD POETRY PRIZE 2024- SUMMER CYCLE.
+THE FOLLOWING POEM BY NEELIMA CHAKRABORTY FROM FARIDABAD WON THE SECOND PRIZE OF INR 30,000 IN WINGWORD POETRY PRIZE 2024- SUMMER CYCLE.

 My mother lives in a different time.